sugarkubes/openvino-base-image/README.md

   vim
 ```

-You need to have your models in the openvino format which is a .bin and .xml file.
-It's kind of a pain to get them into this format using their model converter but the documentation to do that is [here](https://software.intel.com/en-us/articles/OpenVINO-Using-TensorFlow).
-Fortunately I already did this for you guys and gals so just go ahead and grab the model.
+Fortunately I already converted a model for you guys and gals so just go ahead and grab the model.

 Once you have a converted model, zip the model into a folder.
 Make sure the following structure is in place once unzipped.
 ```sh